Guidance on the value of and models for reflective thinking and writing.

 Throughout your time at university, you will be asked to think and write reflectively.
-Sometimes what we've learned from an activity or piece of work isn’t always obvious, which is why we reflect on our experiences.
+Sometimes what we've learned from an activity or piece of work isn’t always obvious, which is why we need to reflect on our experiences.

-- evaluating your first-hand experience of an event, process or activity, then;
+- Evaluating your first-hand experience of an event, process or activity, then;

 Reflective writing is evidence of reflective thinking in which your personal experience forms a case study or data set for exploration.
-Reflective writing is a method for transforming this powerful subjective experience into a form of academic evidence by putting it into a broader context and drawing out its implications
+Reflective writing is a method for transforming this powerful subjective experience into a form of academic evidence by putting it into a broader context and drawing out its implications.

-Reflecting can help you
+Reflecting can help you to:

-- apply experiences from one situation to another
+- Apply experiences from one situation to another

-- deal with new challenges confidently
+- Deal with new challenges confidently

-- identify ways to improve your performance
+- Identify ways to improve your performance

 When is reflective thinking and writing needed?